apache/fury-site/docs/guide/java/graalvm-support.md

 Type com.example.MyClass is instantiated reflectively but was never registered
 ```

-**Solution**: Register the class with Fory (don't add to reflect-config.json):
+Register the class before compiling serializers:

 ```java
 fory.register(MyClass.class);
 fory.ensureSerializersCompiled();
 ```

-If the class has a private constructor, either:

-1. Make sure `fory-graalvm-feature` is already on the native-image classpath, or
-2. Create a `reflect-config.json` for that specific class
+If registration is conditional, make sure the same branch runs during build-time initialization.

 ## Framework Integration

 For framework developers integrating Fory:

-1. Provide a configuration file for users to list serializable classes
+1. Provide a configuration file for users to list serializable classes.
-2. Load those classes and call `fory.register(Class<?>)` for each
+2. Load those classes and call `fory.register(Class<?>)` for each.
-3. Call `fory.ensureSerializersCompiled()` after all registrations
+3. Call `fory.ensureSerializersCompiled()` after all registrations.
-4. Configure your integration class for build-time initialization
+4. Configure your integration class for build-time initialization.

 ## Benchmark